Sue: I am so ready for Peter Davison.

 Me: Is that enough?

-Sue: More than enough, thanks.
-It’s out of my system, now.
+Sue: More than enough.
+I’ve got it out of my system now, thanks.

-K9 and Company begins with a pagan ceremony already in progress.
-A priestess with the head of a goat whips her followers up into a frenzy.
+K9 and Company begins with a pagan ceremony already in progress, which is led by a priestess wearing the head of a goat.

 Sue: I can’t understand a word she’s saying.
 Not a single word.
 Take the mask off, dear.